 Pre-eclampsia and/or eclampsia during pregnancy.
-The time period for ascertainment will be any time during pregnancy.
+The time period for ascertainment will be any time during pregnancy and through 42 days after the end of pregnancy.
+Additionally, a sensitivity analysis will be conducted in pregnancies of 20 weeks of gestation or greater (see Section 4.7.7, Table 11).